The Utah Associated Garden Clubs

 The Utah Associated Garden Clubs (UAGC) were established January 28, 1934, with the Salt Lake Flower Garden Club being one of our most prominent member clubs.
 We were incorporated as a non-profit corporation in 1963.
 We are a member of the National Garden Clubs, Inc., and we share its mission to provide education, resources, and networking opportunities for our members, and to promote the love of gardening, floral design, and civic and environmental responsibility.

 The UAGC is the umbrella organization for garden clubs throughout the state of Utah.
-We currently have 10 member clubs and 285 individual members.
+We currently have 10 member clubs and more than 650 individual members.
 We provide certification for judges, grants for projects, and scholarships to students interested in the field.
 The public is welcome for flower shows, lectures, workshops, and plant sales.
 State and regional conventions are held as well as educational symposiums.
 The UAGC also provides judges for horticulture and floriculture at State and County Fairs.

 The UAGC was instrumental in building the Sugar House Garden Center, where many of our member clubs meet and all of our statewide meetings are held.
 It was dedicated in 1964, with an addition in 1971.
 We have also participated in the Blue Star Marker program that has placed memorials around the state to honor veterans.
 We have held Arbor Day events to plant trees in honor of prominent people, as well as projects to beautify roadways, civic centers, and schools.
 We encourage and help our member societies to acquire grant money to do service projects of both national and local importance.